nf-core/website/markdown/usage/tutorials/institution.md

-## Adding your institution to the contributor's list
+## Adding Your Institution to the Contributor's List
-### How To Add Yourself to the community
+### How To Add Yourself to the Community

 In case you couldn't find your organization / group of contributors on the [community pages](https://nf-co.re/community), please add yourself.
 Just a few lines of YAML and your logos needed.